bluzphp/skeleton/README.md

 ## Installation

-Bluz works with PHP 5.4 or later and MySQL 5.1 or later
+Bluz works with PHP 5.4 or later and MySQL 5.4 or later (please check [requirements](https://github.com/bluzphp/skeleton/wiki/Requirements))

 First you should clone Bluz skeleton project from github repository,